webapplate/webapplate/README.md

 Webapplate provide a ready-to-deploy project bootstrap settings for both `hosted` (dynamic/static website) and `packaged` (no server) webapp
-, with convention of file structure, [express](http://expressjs.com/) server-side support, and preconfigured helper tools like appcache generator, multi-locales and testframework.
+, with convention of file structure, [express](http://expressjs.com/) server-side support, and preconfigured helper tools like code style check, appcache generator, multi-locales and testframework.

 Website inherit from Webapplate can be [deployed to any host provider](https://github.com/gasolin/webapplate/wiki/Deployment).